-India asked Washington not to bring up China’s border transgressions: Former US ambassador to India
+India asked Washington not to bring up China’s border transgressions: Former US ambassador

 Grossman said: “To my understanding, the US has asked India if it wanted us to do something on the LAC but India said no – that it was something that India can handle on its own.”

-Juster then supported Grossman’s statement.
+Juster then backed Grossman’s contention.